asksouley/asksouley/README.md

 🔧 I enjoy working at the intersection of development and operations, automating processes, and optimizing workflows to deliver high-quality software faster.

-🛠️ My tech stack includes tools like Docker, Kubernetes, Jenkins, GitLab CI/CD, Ansible, Terraform, and AWS.
-I'm always exploring new technologies to stay on top of the ever-evolving DevOps landscape.

 🌱 Currently, I'm focusing on honing my skills in infrastructure as code (IaC), security best practices, and leveraging cloud-native technologies for scalable and resilient applications.

 👨‍💻 When I'm not crafting infrastructure solutions, you can find me contributing to open-source projects, tinkering with side projects, or sharing my knowledge through blog posts and tech meetups.